-- Implementation of school security monitors/supervising school monitors/greeters in buildings. - Local police department drives around property and visits buildings regularly; State police department visits schools.

-- Recess monitors and lunch aides are assigned at appropriate times to meet the needs of scholars in the cafeterias, hallways, and playgrounds. - Surveillance cameras are at several locations. - Photo ID cards issued to all staff - All visitors must sign in and out and show proper identification; visitor badges are issued to all visitors. - Video cameras at main entrances along with an entrance buzzer. - Sign-in/Sign-out logs are in each building. - School Monitors stationed at main entrance of all schools - Building access to visitors limited to the main entrance - Staff access entrances secured after entry - Designated staff parking - Designated visitor parking - Vehicles prohibited on school property during arrival and dismissal - All visitors are required to sign in/out, affix stickers on clothing, and report to the main office - All district employees wear ID badges - All High School students carry ID badges - All Middle School students carry ID badges
+- Implementation of school security monitors/supervising school monitors/greeters in buildings. - Local police department drives around property and visits buildings regularly; State police department visits schools - Staff members are required to enter the halls during pre-school hours, between periods and class changes, and after school. - Recess monitors and lunch aides are assigned at appropriate times to meet the needs of scholars in the cafeterias, hallways, and playgrounds. - Surveillance cameras are at several locations. - Photo ID cards issued to all staff - All visitors must sign in and out and show proper identification; visitor badges are issued to all visitors. - Video cameras at main entrances along with an entrance buzzer. - Sign-in/Sign-out logs are in each building. - School Monitors stationed at main entrance of all schools - Building access to visitors limited to the main entrance - Staff access entrances secured after entry - Designated staff parking - Designated visitor parking - Vehicles prohibited on school property during arrival and dismissal - All visitors required to sign in/out, affix sticker on clothing, and report to main office - All district employees wear ID badges - All High School students carry ID badges - All Middle School students carry ID badges